 But it was time to let go of the past and embrace the Bill Self era.
 And, to Self's credit, he did start things off with a trip to the Elite 8 in 2004.
 Plus he couldn't have delivered a better press conference.

 "Woke up this morning, and I'm driving to the office and I, on purpose, drove up on Naismith Drive.
 I've always thought, 'How cool would it be to office on Naismith Drive?'
 And now it actually gets to happen."

 We needed to hear a coach gush like that over the tradition in Lawrence, Kansas.
-Needed to hear that we were beautiful again because, for the first time in our iconic basketball history, we had been dumped.
+Needed to hear that we were the ultimate basketball destination because, for the first time in our iconic basketball history, we had been dumped.
 Flat out dumped.
-Roy Williams looked at another university as a better destination.
+Roy Williams looked at another university as a better home.
 And, just like a high schooler going through their very first breakup, this whole thing was unfamiliar to us.
-Why would you ever leave the Phog?
+Wait, why would you ever leave the Phog?

 So, what do you do after you get dumped?
 Eat a tub of ice cream while watching The Bachelor?
-Have a bowl of cereal in the shower while openly weeping?
+Go through a bowl of cereal in the shower while openly weeping?
 I mean, yes to both, but you also go out and act like you're doing ok.
 Doing just fine.
-Be the guy who posts shirtless photos on Facebook or a girl making that bikini photo her new profile pic.
+Change your profile picture.